AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 ```

 ### Parameter
-An order object of the type “IOrder”
+An order object of the type "IOrder"

 ### Example
 ```cs